liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 ### Migration offerings

-Currently, there are a variety of migration offerings available to you.
-Which one is right for you?
+Currently, there are many migration offerings available to you:

 |Offering |Pricing |Process |Infrastructure |Scheduling |Pace |Expertise |Schedule flexibility |
 |:--------|:-------|:-------|:--------------|:----------|:----|:---------|:--------------------|